 &lt;sup>1 Showing relative mortality rather than absolute mortality makes it easier to make comparisons between years.
-We previously showed mortality relative to the 2011-20 average, but now use 2019 as the comparator as this is consistent with the excess deaths calculations in this report.
-The CMI's mortality monitor webpage has further information on the rationale for the change to the equivalent chart in the summary pandemic monitor.
+We use 2019 as the comparator as this is consistent with the excess deaths calculations in this report.

 Chart 3 shows the cumulative annual standardised mortality improvement for 2021 and the previous ten years.
-The cumulative mortality improvement to week 39 of 2021 is +4.6%.
+The cumulative mortality improvement to week 48 of 2021 is +5.0%.